 - Think about and focus on the positive things you have going on in your life.

 I find that remembering good memories helps me maintain a happy mind.
 Thinking back about that time that I laughed my ass off about something silly brings a smile to my face.
 This is something I try to do daily, whenever I find a moment to stand still and think about my life.

-Surprise: while reality TV, soaps and social media can be great for just passing the time, they are absolutely terrible for achieving a positive mindset!
+While reality TV, soaps, and social media can be great for just passing the time, they can be terrible for achieving a positive mindset.

 Why?
 Because these types of media usually match one of the following criteria: